The Right Size Hot Propane Water Heater Will Mean More Efficiency

 Step One: Figure Out the Water Heater’s First Hour Rating

-The big factor in day-to-day water heater performance is first hour rating.
+The big factor in day-to-day water heater performance is the first-hour rating.
 It’s simply how much hot water your heater provides in an hour.
 The tank capacity, fuel source, and fuel source size all have an impact.

-Here’s how you calculate first hour rating: Tank Capacity x .70 + Recovery
+Here’s how you calculate the first hour rating: Tank Capacity x .70 + Recovery

 You can get this info from the top left corner of an appliance’s Energy Guide label.
 The first hour rating should be 1-2 gallons higher than your peak hot water usage.